Skip to main content

 kubectl get deployments -n team-x

-4. Now, look for the NGINX pods.
+4. Now look for the NGINX pods on the Control Plane Cluster.

 kubectl get pods -n team-x